N-Shar-ma/communIIITy/README.md

 1. Set up a cronjob/jobber/script to run `node sync.js` every 18-24 hours(fewer if you would like more frequent updates)
     * If you are using heroku, you can run this on startup as heroku instances are restarted every 24 hours
 1. Start syncserver.js with `node syncserver.js`

+## Development

+Follow installation instructions, but you can also install nodemon as a dev dependency for a better development experience.